Importance of Follow Up Emails / Calls For Small Biz

 Of course, if you find that your customers prefer calls, you do need to make sure that the calls you are making are secure and allow for privacy.
 This will ensure that data isn’t leaked.

 Furthermore, it is especially important in certain industries where calls need to follow regulations and be compliant.
-You can read more about this here.

-Why Follow-Up With Emails?
+Why Follow Up Emails?

 Following up with your clients gives them a chance to ask you questions.
 Not only that, but you can ask them questions too.
-Are they happy with your products and services?
-What could you or your business do better for them?

-You can learn a lot about your clients by doing follow-up calls and emails.
-Therefore, you may learn about a new need they have.
 You may be able to upsell them with their needs.
 But if you do not make a follow-up email or call then you will not know.

-Provide Great Customer Service
+1. Provide Great Customer Service

 When you follow up with people you are providing great customer service.
 Just be careful not to become a pest by following up daily.
 Be persistent but not pesty!